 What blanket should your horse wear in winter?

-Tuesday, 5 December, 2017
+Tuesday, December 5, 2017

 L'winter is fast approaching and it's already cold...
 The horses are starting to put on their winter coatand riders are starting to ask questions.
 One of these questions is: what blanket should I put on my horse?
 Rest assured, this article will give you the answers you need.

-Why put a blanket on his horse?
+Why put a blanket on your horse?

 An (uncoated) horse that lives in a stall will be more sensitive to temperature changes than a pasture horse.
 He'll need a blanket at night, for example.
 The temperature is obviously important: an unsheared horse won't necessarily need a blanket at 5°C. It will, however, need a warm blanket at -12°C. He will, however, need a warm blanket at -12°C. Each horse must be considered on its own merits.
 Some breeds are more hardy than others.
 In fact, not all horses produce the same hair thickness.
 They therefore do not have the same resistance to cold.